Medically reviewed by Drugs.com. Last updated on Jun 1, 2021.

 USE IN SPECIFIC POPULATIONS

-Proscar is contraindicated for use in women who are or may become pregnant.
 Proscar is a Type II 5α-reductase inhibitor that prevents conversion of testosterone to 5α-dihydrotestosterone (DHT), a hormone necessary for normal development of male genitalia.
-In animal studies, finasteride caused abnormal development of external genitalia in male fetuses.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the male fetus.

 No developmental abnormalities were observed in the offspring of untreated females mated with finasteride treated male rats that received approximately 61 times the MRHD (based on AUC at animal dose of 80 mg/kg/day).
 Slightly decreased fertility was observed in male offspring after administration of about 3 times the MRHD (based on AUC at animal dose of 3 mg/kg/day) to female rats during late gestation and lactation.
 No effects on fertility were seen in female offspring under these conditions.

-Proscar is not indicated for use in women.
+Proscar is not indicated for use in females.

 Proscar is not indicated for use in pediatric patients.